m15ch4/vra_terraform/README.md

 ## Notes on Cloud Template

-When creating Cloud Template from Terraform mainfest vRA automatically finds variables in TF manifest and creates inputs in Cloud Templates yaml.
+When creating Cloud Template from Terraform mainfest, vRA automatically finds variables in TF manifest and creates inputs in Cloud Templates yaml.

 For example in ```Simple_vSphere_VM``` a set of variables are declared:
 ```